 Go ahead.

-I uh uh if you listen to my program more regularly, you know I have nothing but contempt for how weak the majority of Republicans are.
+Yeah, if you listen to my program more regularly, you know I have nothing but contempt for how weak the majority of Republicans are.

-I'm angry at the you know, Republican senators that said they they voted in 2015 to repeal when it wouldn't count.
+I'm angry at the Republican senators that said they voted in 2015 to repeal when it wouldn't count Obamacare and then the same bill in 2017, seven of them changed their votes.

-That's why I love the freedom caucus so much.
+That's why I love the Freedom Caucus so much.

-You know, you ask me who I like in Congress, I like Meadows, Jordan, and and and his team.
+I like Meadows, Jordan, and his team.

-Um there's a few senators I like.
+There's a few senators I like.

-Um I do like Ted Cruz.
+I do like Ted Cruz.

 He's a great civil libertarian.

-Um there are a few people I like.
+There are a few people I like.

 The only thing McConnell does well, it seems, are justices.